 Etiology of Blepharitis

-Blepharitis may be acute (ulcerative or nonulcerative) or chronic (meibomian gland dysfunction, seborrheic blepharitis).
+Blepharitis may be acute (ulcerative or nonulcerative) or chronic (caused by meibomian gland dysfunction, seborrheic blepharitis, Demodex infestation).

 Acute ulcerative blepharitis is usually caused by bacterial infection (usually staphylococcal) of the eyelid margin at the origins of the eyelashes; the lash follicles and the meibomian glands are also involved.
 It may also be due to a virus (eg, herpes simplex, varicella zoster).
 Bacterial infections typically have more crusting than the viral type, which usually has more of a clear serous discharge.